zsoltpocsai/vse_training_fw/README.md

 For try, you can download the framework from [here](https://github.com/zsoltpocsai/vse_training_fw/releases/latest).
 User guide can be found [here](docs).
 I didn't include the example dataset, but you can download the full size one from [Humpback Whale Identification Competition](https://www.kaggle.com/c/humpback-whale-identification).

+The triplet loss function implementation and everything else in the `loss` folder belong to TensorFlow.